To All The Boys I’ve Loved Before: Flickfeast and Chill Film Review

 With her wide-eyed innocence, Condor exudes the typical ‘girl-next-door’ persona perfectly as Lara Jean chooses to hide her insecurities and feelings to remain practically invisible among her peers.
 She not only has a great rapport with on-screen sisters Janel Parrish and Anna Cathcart, but she also shares a wonderful chemistry with Centineo, whose portrayal of Peter combines charisma and swagger.

 Already a favourite among fans, To All the Boys I’ve Loved Before is heartwarmingly sweet and features delightful performances.
-As the first book of a trilogy, time will tell whether we’ll see more of Lara Jean Condor.
+As the first book of a trilogy, time will tell whether we’ll see more of Lara Jean Covey.